 Still my favorite of all the festivals so far, and it’s one of the first posts I wrote way back in the day!
 Four kilometers of cherry blossoms, need I say more?
 Definitely head here early in the morning, on a weekday if you can, because it’s gotten way more popular than when I first visited and the crowds can be intense!
 Book a tour here

 Jinhae Cherry Blossom Festival | 진해군항제 (Early April)

 Jinhae is the most popular of the festivals, and it’s the one that probably comes up when you search for cherry blossoms in Korea.
 It’s crazy crowded, so I’ve never been, but this year I might try!

 Yeouido Spring Flower Festival | 영등포 여의도 봄꽃축제 (Early – Mid April)

 Yeouido is one of the big places to see the blossoms in Seoul.
 There are also a bunch of other flowers in bloom around the same time, which is why it’s a spring flower festival instead of just a cherry blossom one.
 I’m hoping to make it here this year.
-Book a tour here
+Included in this tour

 Gyeongpo Cherry Blossom Festival | 경포대 벚꽃축제 (Early – Mid April)